 The Board of Governors requires the Reserve Banks to transfer excess earnings to the Treasury as interest on Federal Reserve notes after providing for the costs of operations, payment of dividends, and reservation of an amount necessary to equate surplus with capital paid-in.
-This amount is reported as "Interest on Federal Reserve notes expense remitted to Treasury" in the Statements of Income and Comprehensive Income.
-The amount due to the Treasury is reported as "Accrued interest on Federal Reserve notes" in the Statements of Condition.
-See Note 11 for additional information on interest on Federal Reserve notes.
+Currently, remittances to Treasury are made on a weekly basis.
+This amount is reported as "Earnings remittances to Treasury" in the Statements of Income and Comprehensive Income.
+The amount due to the Treasury is reported as "Accrued remittances to Treasury" in the Statements of Condition.
+See Note 12 for additional information on interest on Federal Reserve notes.